KIT-Workflows/agentic-workflow-framework/README.md

         ```
     *   **Access**: This server will also find an available port, typically starting from 8001 (and incrementing if busy), in the range 8001-8019.
 Check the console output for the exact port.
 It serves a landing page at its root (`/`) and data at `/api/data`.

 **Note on Ports**: Both servers attempt to find an available port in the range 8001-8019.
 If you run both simultaneously, they will occupy different ports from this range.
-Pay attention to the terminal output of each server to identify which port it is running on.
+Pay attention to each server's terminal output to identify which port it is running on.

 ## Uninstallation